What is the Textbook Success Program?

 The cost of the Textbook Success Program might be prohibitive to the individual and it is designed to teach OER creation while supporting institutional programs.
 That said, projects without institutional support can participate if they can raise the funds.
 They can also apply for the Rebus TSP subsidy for projects working on underserved disciplines and by underrepresented peoples.
 The subsidy will be available as of Summer 2020.

-Yes!
-We’re aiming to begin the first cohort of ten projects representing two institutions, but we also want to respond to the needs of different participants.
+We’re aiming to fill cohorts with ten projects representing two institutions, but we also want to respond to the needs of a range of institutions.
+We accept single projects, but there is a discounted rate for institutions with more than three projects.
 Request a consultation, and let us know how many projects you have.
-Pricing can be adjusted to reflect your needs.

 What kinds of projects do you accept?